home-assistant/developers.home-assistant/docs/api/rest.md

 ---
 import ApiEndpoint from '@site/static/js/api_endpoint.jsx'

-Home Assistant provides a RESTful API on the same port as the web frontend. (default port is port 8123).
+Home Assistant provides a RESTful API on the same port as the web frontend (default port is port 8123).

 If you are not using the [`frontend`](https://www.home-assistant.io/integrations/frontend/) in your setup then you need to add the [`api` integration](https://www.home-assistant.io/integrations/api/) to your `configuration.yaml` file.